qinbatista/PlayQExercise/README.md

 ![Picture](./Concept.png)

 ## Action Code
-Because Unity `Job System` doesn't accept strings, the definition of action code is very important.
+Because Unity's `Job System` doesn't accept strings, the definition of action code is very important.
 I give an idea of how action code can be for a realistic approach.

-- The `mid-layer` saved other players' action action masks+positions.
+- The `mid-layer` saved other players' action masks+positions.

 > For example, 5411122233, 111,222,333 is the position of (x,y,z), the 54 is the action mask.
 54 means 110110 in binary, first bit 1 can be running, second bit 1 can be shooting, 3rd bit can be used first skill, and so on and so far.
 We can add as many actions as we want as long we can hold the data.
 We still can use 1 integer for position 1 integer for action if the integer is too small, it all depends.

 - The `Job System` can compute relative actions with users if we want.

 > For example, If some phantasms are 1000m away from users, we can disable these phantasms for saving hardware resources.
 It is all parallel, we can do as much computation as we can with action code here.

+## Extra Improvement(Experimental)
+The time complexity of extra users' data and SendPhantasmBehaviorEvent is O(n), and only PhantasmJob is O(1).
+Extra data one by one from mid-layer and given to our Job system one by one is O(n).
+The event System is the same, even though it looks like 1 line code, actually delegates just stack all functions and call them one by one.
+As phantasms will not influence users, they can be regarded as sub-scene.
+In this case, we can use the DOTS system to import 10,000 phantasms without any performance issues.
+But the DOTS system is still developing by Unity, so it might be risky.

 ## Pseudocode
 ### PhantasmsManager